percona/pmm-doc/docs/how-to/PMM_dump.md

 PMM data dumps are compressed tarball files containing a comprehensive export of your PMM metrics and QAN data collected by PMM Server.

-You can download these dataset files locally, or share them with Percona Support via an FTP server.
+You can download these dataset files locally, or share them with Percona Support via an SFTP server.
 This enables you to share PMM data securely, which is especially useful when you need you troubleshoot PMM issues without without providing access to your PMM instance.

 ## Dump contents